allan-walpy/my-dev-guide/code_conventions.md

 ### Declare and initialize variables as late as possible

-Define and inialize each variable at the point where it is needed.
+Define and initialize each variable at the point where it is needed.

 ### Don't make explicit comparisons to true or false